MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

 Alternatively, you can use a [FieldRef Data Type](methods-auto/fieldref/fieldref-data-type.md) variable to access the timestamp value of a record, as follows:

-1. Create a [RecordRef Data Type](methods-auto/recordref/recordref-data-type.md) variable that references the record in a table from which you want to retrieve its timestamp.
+1. Create a [RecordRef Data Type](methods-auto/recordref/recordref-data-type.md) variable that references the record in a table for which you want to retrieve its timestamp.

 2. Use the [Field Method](methods-auto/recordref/recordref-field-method.md) on the **RecordRef** variable to get the **FieldRef** for the field that has the number 0.
 This field contains the timestamp value.